Dean of Windsor

-The Dean of Windsor is the spiritual head of the canons of St George's Chapel at Windsor Castle, England.
+The Dean of Windsor (formally the Dean of The King’s Free Chapel of St George, Windsor Castle) is the spiritual head of the canons of St George's Chapel at Windsor Castle, England.
 The dean chairs meetings of the Chapter of Canons as primus inter pares.
-The post of Dean of Wolverhampton was assimilated to the deanery of Windsor, around 1480, until 1846.
+The post of dean of Wolverhampton was assimilated to the deanery of Windsor, around 1480, until 1846.